 Having a lot of viruses on your Windows 10 computer?

 Well, virus or malware infection could be one of the reasons that you are experiencing the frozen state of your system.
 Make sure that your computer is not infected with any viruses or malwares.
-Use a good antivirus program or anti-malware software to scan your computer and remove any viruses if they are detected during the scan.

 Check out the symptoms of virus infection tutorial in order to know how to detect computer viruses or how to know if your computer has a virus?